 Like all filters the UV-filter protects your lens from dirt, moisture, dust and scratches.
 They also block out unwanted UV light and reduce haziness in images taken in very bright sunny conditions.
 UV filters are also usually quite cheap.

 Polarizing filters are mainly used by landscape photographers to add more contrast to their images, reduce reflections and darken skies.
-They also increase overall colour saturation.
+They also increase overall color saturation.

-Another good reason to buy a polarizing filter is that it will allow you to reduce the haziness in your images.
+Another good reason to buy a polarizing filter if you’re shooting wildlife is that it will allow you to reduce the haziness in your images.
 Haze is something landscape photographers often have to deal with.